KP governs random growth off a one dimensional substrate: Alternative derivation of KP-II for narrow wedge multipoint distributions

 \vs

-{\bf Acknowledgements.} JQ was supported by the Natural Sciences and Engineering Research Council of Canada and by a Killam research fellowship.
-DR was supported by Conicyt Basal-CMM Proyecto/Grant PAI AFB-170001, by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Fondecyt Grant 1160174.
+{\bf Acknowledgements.} The authors thank P. Le Doussal for pointing out that a claim made in the first version of the present paper about the generating function of the KPZ equation with flat initial condition solving KdV was inconsistent with known moment formulas \cite{cal-led}.
+JQ was supported by the Natural Sciences and Engineering Research Council of Canada and by a Killam research fellowship.
+DR was supported by CMM ANID PIA AFB170001, by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Fondecyt Grant 1201914.

 [heading=apa]